zainmalik-invo/reactive-interaction-gateway/docs/event-subscription.md

 > **Subscriptions might not be effective immediately!
 Wait for the `rig.subscriptions_set` event if you need to know when they are ready.**

-Note that the `rig.connection.create` event includes a `connection_token`; this token can now be used to update the subscriptions after the connection has been established.
+Note that the `rig.connection.create` event includes a `replay_token`; this token can now be used to update the subscriptions after the connection has been established.
 Let's replace our initial subscription to "greeting" with a new one to "greeting2":

 ```bash
 $ CONN_TOKEN=g2dkAA1yaWdAMTI3LjAuMC4xAAAKTAAAAAAD